Intelligence Resources® Leadership

 Education & Background

 Creativity and interdisciplinary thinking are essential.
 The VP IR must be able to synthesize insights across Legal, Technical, and Business domains to design novel solutions.
-This role requires intellectual curiosity, pattern recognition across disparate fields, and the ability to envision organizational structures that don't yet exist.

 Reporting Structure

-The VP of Intelligence Resources™ leads a dedicated enterprise function that operates alongside IT, HR, and Risk.
+The VP of Intelligence Resources® leads a dedicated enterprise function that operates alongside IT, HR, and Risk.
 Depending on organizational design, this role may report directly to the CEO, Chief Risk Officer, General Counsel, or another executive charged with enterprise-wide oversight.

-As human–AI teams become a normalized way of working, the VP IR anchors their design and oversight at the enterprise level.
 Regardless of reporting line, the VP IR is expected to have cross-functional authority and direct access to senior leadership to ensure that AI readiness, governance, and oversight are treated as strategic priorities rather than downstream concerns.

 The VP of Intelligence Resources™ typically reports to one of three executives: